citation-file-format/citation-file-format.github.io/1.0.3/specifications.md

 *2 (Use software in/with new software)*, and *15 (Store software entry)* as defined in the software citation principles paper {% cite principles %}.

-CFF-Core can be used as a source format for [CodeMeta](https://github.com/codemeta/codemeta) JSON, which is emerging as the standard format for software metadata.
+CFF-Core can be used as a human-writable source and input format for [CodeMeta](https://github.com/codemeta/codemeta) JSON, which is emerging as the standard format for software metadata.

 Further development of CFF will include a CFF-Meta module which will provide a set of keys to provide more general metadata for research software.
-CFF-Meta will implement the complete set of CodeMeta keys, and will be usable as an extension to CFF-Core.
+CFF-Meta will implement the complete set of [CodeMeta](https://github.com/codemeta/codemeta) keys, and will be usable as an extension to CFF-Core.
+For more information, see '[Infrastructure](#infrastructure)'.

 ## Goals